 Helen McEntee T.D.
-(Fine Gael) was elected to Dáil Éireann in a By-Election in March 2013, and re-elected in the Februray 2016 General Election.
+(Fine Gael) was elected to Dáil Éireann in a By-Election in March 2013, and re-elected in the General Elections of February 2016 and February 2020.

 She previously served on the Oireachtas Committee on Transport and Communications, and was also a member of the Oireachtas Committee on Environment, Culture and the Gaeltacht.

-Deputy McEntee is a strong advocate for improved roads and telecommunications infrastructure, including for Meath and the North East.
+Minister McEntee is a strong advocate for improved roads and telecommunications infrastructure, including for Meath and the North East.
 She works closely with farmers and food producers, and is an Ambassador of the annual Taste of Meath Festival.
-Deputy McEntee is also a strong advocate for children with special needs and for improved local health services.
+Minister McEntee is also a strong advocate for children with special needs and for improved local health services.

 In 2007 Helen graduated from DCU with a B.A (Hons) degree in Law, Politics and Economics.
 She holds a Masters degree in Communications and Journalism.
 Helen attended Heronstown National School in Lobinstown, Co Meath, and St Joseph’s Mercy Secondary School in Navan.